Innei/bump-version/readme.md

 }
 ```

-Now if your local or remote tags has tag `1.0.1`, but project current version is `1.0.0`, but the next patch version will be generate as `1.0.2`.
+Now if your local or remote tags has tag `1.0.1`, but project current version is `1.0.0`, so the next patch version will be generate as `1.0.2`.

+Another example, if remote tags has tag `1.2.0` `1.3.0`, project current version is `1.1.0`, the next minor version is `1.2.0` theoretically, but if you enable this feature, it will generate a non-conflicting version as `1.4.0`.

+Other information, please see the [test suit](https://github.com/Innei/bump-version/blob/master/test/utils/version.spec.ts).

 ## Args